TheProgrammare/Tolza/README.md

 Instead, it relies on a system of **explicit capabilities** that control:
 - read access
-- write access
-- mutation
+- mutation (read/write access)
-- lifetime validity
+- lifetime validity (from the origin usage and new access declared)

 These rules are:
 - local (no global inference)